sphinx-contrib/tikz/README.rst

 if inside a ``\tikz`` macro.
 Ti\ *k*\ Z options can be given at the start of the ``‹tikz code›``.

+Additionaly, the ``:include:`` option can be used to import an entire tikzpicture

+  .. tikz::‹caption, potentially broken
+     across lines›
+     :libs: ‹tikz libraries›
+     :include: <filename>

 Examples
 ========